 Stock Titan enhances these documents with AI-powered summaries that highlight key points from lengthy filings, helping users quickly understand the significance of each report.
 Real-time updates from the SEC’s EDGAR system ensure that new AHT filings, including annual reports on Form 10-K, quarterly reports on Form 10-Q, and insider or governance-related 8-Ks, appear promptly.
 Users can also use this page to track information relevant to preferred stockholders and common shareholders, as well as the company’s ongoing strategic and financing decisions as disclosed in its official SEC filings.

-Ashford Hospitality Trust, Inc. filed a prospectus supplement linked to an existing offering of 11,200,000 shares of Series L and 4,800,000 shares of Series M redeemable preferred stock, each with a $25.00 per share liquidation preference.
-The supplement primarily updates investors by attaching the company’s latest current report on Form 8-K.
+Ashford Hospitality Trust, Inc. files a prospectus supplement registering 11,200,000 shares of Series L and 4,800,000 shares of Series M Redeemable Preferred Stock with a liquidation preference of $25.00 per share.

-Ashford Hospitality Trust, Inc. is offering up to 11,200,000 shares of Series L Redeemable Preferred Stock and 4,800,000 shares of Series M Redeemable Preferred Stock, each with a $25.00 per share liquidation preference, under an ongoing prospectus that this supplement updates.
+Ashford Hospitality Trust, Inc. files a Prospectus Supplement No. 24 registering 11,200,000 shares of Series L Redeemable Preferred Stock and 4,800,000 shares of Series M Redeemable Preferred Stock with a liquidation preference of $25.00 per share.